cverna/fedora-packages/README.md

 ## Documentation
 Would be nice to have a bit more documentation.

+### Hacking with docker-compose

+We have a docker-compose environment that run fedora-packages using Apache HTTP server.
+That way we develop against a replicate of the production environment.

+To get started install docker-compose:

+	$ sudo dnf install docker-compose

+Once installed, from the main directory simply run the following commands:

+	$ docker-compose -f devel/docker-compose.yml build
+	$ docker-compose -f devel/docker-compose.yml up

+Once the container built and started, you can access the applications at http://127.0.0.1:8080/packages

 ### Hacking with Vagrant

-We have a simple vagrant setup for hacking on the fedora-packages app.
+We also have a simple vagrant setup for hacking on the fedora-packages app.

 First, install Ansible, Vagrant, the vagrant-sshfs plugin, and the vagrant-libvirt plugin from the official Fedora repos: